dmitrijl/woodenpuzzle/README.md

 and 1 horizontal piece.

 The Start position is then like this (X means empty):

+Ok sorry it seems like github README messes up the formatting, open the readme in a text editor or see picture.

 | -   -   -   - |
 | X | B   B | X |
 | -           - |